 Materials and methods

-Field work was carried out between years 2006 and 2012 in the fishponds of South Moravia, Czech Republic: Mutěnice (48º 54' N, 17º 01' E) and Lužice (48º 50' N, 17º 04' E).
-Both locations are about 60km southeast of city Brno.
+Field work was carried out between 2006 and 2012 in the fishponds of South Moravia, Czech Republic: Mutěnice (48º 54' N, 17º 01' E) and Lužice (48º 50' N, 17º 04' E).
+Both locations are about 60km southeast of Brno.

-Our sample consists out of thirty nests which were marked monitored and analyzed
+Our sample consists of thirty nests which were marked, monitored and analyzed

 Data collection

 Nests in the studied area were searched in the reed located in the shore side of the fishpond.
-When a potential nest of great reed warbler was found, it was marked with a sticky tape on which was written the number of the nest.
-When the nest was build to 80-100% or in the egg lying period we caught and ringed (with collared rings) both parents in attempt to know the amount of time spent at the nest.
+When a potential nest of a great reed warbler was found, it was marked with sticky tape, on which the number of the nest was written.
+When the nest was 80-100% built, or in the egg lying period, we caught and ringed (with collared rings) both parents, in an attempt to know the amount of time spent at the nest.
 These ringed birds were checked on previous occasions before filming.
 All nests were monitored every second day.
-During those controls all eggs were numbered so that we could know the exact lying date of every chick.
-While monitoring egg state we also kept track of the nests that were parasitized and in which parasitic egg was not ejected from the nest.
-If we would found a nest wit a cuckoo chick already hatched we would determine its age from different morphological features.
-This ability to plan in advance helps us to choose specific nests at specific time.
-And majority of the nests were filmed in the morning hours between 8am and 2pm.
+During those controls all eggs were numbered so that the exact lying date of every chick was known.
+While monitoring egg state, it was also necessary to keep track of the nests that were parasitized and in which parasitic eggs were not ejected from the nest.
+If a nest was found with a cuckoo chick already hatched we would determine its age from different morphological features.
+This ability to plan in advance helps with choosing specific nests at specific times.
+Themajority of the nests were filmed between 8am and 2pm.

-All the equipment was carried (usually on the bicycle) in the field by the person responsible for filming.
-Before filming cuckoo chick was measured (only at the beginning) and weighted on special balance (exact type of balance) before and after filming.
-Because of the high rate of cuckoo mortality, monitored chicks varied in the age between thirteen and nineteen days old.
-After the measurements a tripod and a camera was installed and reed was tight so that we could catch on camera any movement at the nest.
+All the equipment was carried in the field, usually by bicycle, by the person responsible for filming.
+Before filming cuckoo chicks were measured (only at the beginning) and weighed on a special balance (exact type of balance) before and after filming.
+Because of the high rate of cuckoo mortality, monitored chicks varied in age between thirteen and nineteen days.
+After measurements were taken, a tripod and a camera were installed in a dense reed area, so that any movement at the nest could be caught on camera.

 Video recording analysis

-Studied material was selected from videos between years 2006 and 2012.
-Every video was evaluated after the first arrival of parent(s) to nest.
-Where we measured the length of parental presence (in minutes) at the nest and the dimension of food brought to chick.
+Studied material was selected from videos between 2006 and 2012.
+Every video was evaluated after the first arrival of parent(s) at the nest.
+Length of parental presence was measured (in minutes) at the nest along with the dimension of food brought to the chicks.

-Brought food consisted out of different kinds of invertebrates and vertebrates (like small fish or frogs).
-All food items were put in tables according to each items dimension.
+Food brought by the parents consisted of different kinds of invertebrates and vertebrates (like small fish or frogs).
+All food items were tablulated according to dimensions of each item.

-Feeding visits have not consisted only of the bringing of the food but also of reorganizing the nest and disposal of chick excrements.
+Feeding visits did not consist only of the bringing of the food but also of reorganizing the nest and disposal of chick excrement.

-The point from where we started to measure begging was half an hour after the coming of first parent.

-We divided cuckoo chick begging in three types: active begging – while one of the parents is in immediate proximity to chick, absent begging – while chick is begging in the absence of his adoptive parents using its typical absent call (si si si), active begging without parental initiation.
+The point where measurement of begging began was half an hour after the arrival of the first parent.
+Cuckoo chick begging was divided into three types: active begging – where one of the parents was in immediate proximity to the chick, absent begging – where the chick was begging in the absence of its adoptive parents using its typical absent call (si si si) and active begging without parental initiation.

 Cuckoo sex identification

-When analyzing I did not know the chicks sex.
+During analysis sex of the chicks was unknown.

 Statistical analyses